 Frequently Asked Questions

 The ICAC Minister is the Chief Minister.
-Consequently, the Department of the Chief Minister led the establishment of the Office of the ICAC, supported by an inter-agency working group made up of key staff across various government departments.
+The Department of the Chief Minister led the establishment of the Office of the ICAC, supported by an inter-agency working group made up of key staff across various government departments.

 - recruiting the ICAC